DFE-Digital/ixd-standards/index.md

 ## Principle 2.
 Design accessibly from the start <a name="design-accessibly"></a>
 ...so that [we are inclusive - opens in new tab](https://www.gov.uk/service-manual/design/making-your-service-more-inclusive).
-We need to design and deliver services that work for everyone.[Service standard 5 - opens in new tab](https://www.gov.uk/service-manual/service-standard/point-5-make-sure-everyone-can-use-the-service target="_blank").
+We need to design and deliver services that work for everyone.
+[Service standard 5 - opens in new tab](https://www.gov.uk/service-manual/service-standard/point-5-make-sure-everyone-can-use-the-service target="_blank").

 Designing for accessibly from the start reduces rework and time, is morally the right thing to do and is a legal requirement.

-We design to meet [accessibility standard (opens in new tab)]().
+We design to meet [accessibility standard - opens in new tab]().

 ### Legislation
 We may be breaking the law if we design services which are not accessible.